 Do you aspire to drive a global business to success?
 Modern Languages and Management places employability at its heart, preparing you to live and work in tomorrow's world.

 Guided by expert teaching staff, develop a robust understanding of current and emerging international management concept and theories, whilst building advanced language skills.
 Gain expertise in culture, society, politics, business, and learn from expert staff and native speakers.
+Find out more about our language options.

 The opportunity to spend a year living and working abroad, could help build your fluency and develop essential skills to get you career-ready.
 You can also take an extracurricular module in a language at any stage or a full year in a language.